emmorts/buffercodec/README.md

 # Buffer Codec

-BufferCodec is a lightweight package that allows you to efficiently and easily translate between JSON and buffers by chaining together calls to write basic data types to buffers and other way around.
+BufferCodec is a lightweight low-level library that allows you to efficiently and easily translate between JSON and buffers by chaining together calls to write basic data types to buffers and other way around.
 It uses [Typed Arrays](https://developer.mozilla.org/en/docs/Web/JavaScript/Typed_arrays) which makes this package readily available for both, browsers and Node environments.